Harp, WC2N 4HS

 - 10am-11pm Mon-Sat; noon-10:30pm Sun

 Good Beer Guide pub near Charing Cross Station and the National Portrait Gallery, in Covent Garden.
 Previously owned by Punch Taverns, it became a free house in mid-2009 when the landlady bought the freehold.
+On her retirement in 2014 it was bought by Fuller's.
 It won the CAMRA National Pub of the Year award for 2010.

 It's usually pretty busy, no doubt due to the proximity of Theatreland and Charing Cross, but it's not always as crowded as it looks; force your way through the throng at the front and head to the back or upstairs, and you shouldn't have to wait too long for a seat.
 Note though that the upstairs room (which seats about a dozen) is bookable, so may not always be open.
 The windows at the front are opened in nice weather to let the breeze and sunshine in.